How Long Will Love Withdrawal Last?

 So part of the process of overcoming withdrawal is to realize we must temporarily tolerate some of the pain and uneasiness while being mindful that your brain (which has been in an addictive state for some time) is going through a period of readjustment, or getting back to biochemical homeostasis.

-We must ‘lean into the pain”, acknowledge and face the discomfort of withdrawal, knowing you will live through it; you will not go ‘crazy,’ and you will come out stronger than you were before.
+We must ‘lean into the pain”, and acknowledge and face the discomfort of withdrawal, knowing we will live through it; we will not go ‘crazy,’ and we will come out stronger than we were before.

-By ‘leaning into the pain’ and face it head-on---you will allow your body and mind to detoxify and finally rid the self of withdrawal symptoms and overwhelming desire to act out toxic relational patterns.
+By ‘leaning into the pain’ and facing it head-on---you will allow your body and mind to detoxify and finally rid the self of withdrawal symptoms and the overwhelming desire to act out toxic relational patterns.

 However, we must not try doing this on our own.